Honors in the Biological Sciences

 Thesis Archival in the Brown Digital Repository

-Students submitting honors theses in the Biological Sciences are encouraged to electronically archive their thesis with the Brown Library's Brown Digital Repository (BDR).
+Fill out the archiving form here and upload your thesis.
 The BDR is Brown University's online archive of student and faculty scholarship maintained by the Brown University Library.
 By choosing to deposit your honors thesis in the BDR, you are making your scholarly work discoverable and accessible into the future.

 Students wishing to archive their thesis with the BDR should follow these instructions: